Review the types of financial aid available to you. We can help you with the application process and more!

 If you are or were in foster care for at least one day, between the ages of 16 and 18 as a dependent or ward of the court and have financial need, you may qualify for the California Chafee Grant for Foster Youth.
 This grant provides up to $5,000 a year for career and technical training or college.
 You don’t have to pay this money back.
 You may also be able to use your grant to help pay for child care, transportation and rent while you’re in school.

 The Law Enforcement Personnel Dependents (LEPD) Grant Program provides need-based educational grants to dependents and spouses of employees who lost their lives in the line of duty or were totally disabled as a result of an accident or injury caused by external violence or physical force incurred in the performance of duty in the following professions:

 El Camino is here to support you.
-We realize that completing your studies online is challenging, so we are proud to offer the ECC Laptop Loan Program that offers access to laptops, WiFi hotspots, and calculator loans.
+We realize that completing your studies online is challenging, so we are proud to offer the ECC Equipment Loan Program that offers access to laptops, WiFi hotspots, and calculator loans.
 To qualify, you must be registered for the current term.
 You must also have completed the Free Application for Federal Student Aid (FAFSA), or the California Dream Act application.
 (Laptop, hotspot, and calculator supplies are limited and not guaranteed.)